adrianVide/seat/README.md

 # README

+## Notes

+ - **Figma:** I had no access to the dev version of the Figma design, so some paddings, margins, and other measures might not be accurate.
+If there is a need for this be exact, I need a different permission to the file.
+- **GitHub Pages:** It is running on [GitHub Pages](https://adrianvide.github.io/seat/) but for some reason there are couple of issues with the CSS there.
+I hadn't tested it on a real server, but works fine locally.

 ## Description

 This repository contains an HTML document along with associated CSS and JavaScript files.
 The HTML document represents a webpage for a banking application designed for freelancers.
 It includes sections for the header, hero, card details, financial insights, support, pricing plans, FAQs, and footer.